glloq/arduino-midi-pipe-organ-console/README.md

 we will need to have adaptive code to allow associating an input with a type of message to send.
 In case of keyboard notes we will change the byte to indicate a On or Off note
 In case of a Program change, we will change the byte to indicate a On or Off

+for each input we'll need to remember the channel and the type of the message to send (how to react to a input change)

-I made a code in the form of a structure that stores all the information that the Arduino must send when a state changes
+I made a code that use a structure to stores all the information that the Arduino must send when a state change

 ```
 typedef struct {
   byte midiChannel;     // MIDI Canal  (0-15)